 Prospect House is a non-selective school with admission in September into the Nursery and Reception classes.
-However, when a child enters Prospect House School, at any age, parents are expected to inform the school of any problems their child may have which might impact on his/her educational progress.
-Admission at other ages i.e. Reception (after the September admission date) to Year 6 is subject to an academic assessment and is always at the discretion of the Head.
+However, when a child enters Prospect House School, at any age, parents are expected to inform the school of any difficulties or learning challenges that their child may have which might impact on his/her educational progress.
+Admission at other ages i.e. Reception(after the September admission date) to Year 6 is subject to an academic assessment/a taster day and is always at the discretion of the Head.